ska-telescope/skampi/docs/src/templates.rst

 initContainers
 ^^^^^^^^^^^^^^
 A Pod can have multiple Containers running apps within it, but it can also have one or more Init Containers, which are run before the app Containers are started.
-Check `documentation <https://kubernetes.io/docs/concepts/workloads/pods/init-containers/>`_ for more information.
+Check `k8s documentation <https://kubernetes.io/docs/concepts/workloads/pods/init-containers/>`_ for more information.

 containers
 ^^^^^^^^^^